Published: February 20, 2021 | Last Updated: November 7, 2025

 How do I become a TV writer?

 If you really want to become a TV writer, you need to start by honing your craft.
 Read, watch, and write TV pilots.
-These days, original pilots are what showrunners are looking for when hiring new talent, but don’t be surprised if you get asked for a spec episode sample, either.
+These days, original pilots are what showrunners look for when hiring new talent, but don’t be surprised if you get asked for a spec episode sample, either.

 How do you get opportunities to interview for jobs like Writer’s Assistant or Staff Writer?

-For more on the subject, you can check out our article on how to become a writer for TV or Netflix.
+Read Next: How to become a writer for TV or Netflix.

-1. What should a Premium channel 4 hour Miniseries earn a writer?
+What should a Premium channel 4 hour Miniseries earn a writer?
 Also, 2 hour Feature Film or Made for TV Rom Com?
 Are these an outright sale of original material OR are there residuals to expect?
 Thanks.

-• Hi Nick.
+Hi Nick.
 Thank you for the question.
 I reached out to Grant, who wrote the article for a reply.
 He knows more than me on this topic.
 Here’s what he wrote:

 “The first one would fall under WGGB guidelines I presume (that is the UK writers union).
 They could go to this website and figure out which agreement Channel 4 would fall under: